-Some fan and blower type heaters are marketed as putting out less noise than traditional units.
+Some fan and blower type heaters are marketed as putting out lower noise levels than traditional units.
 This would be worth looking into if a quiet heater is a priority.

 Other options to consider are radiant, micathermic, or simple convection units that don’t utilize fans or blowers.

-In general, these types operate in near silence and are perfect for offices, kitchens, and living rooms.
+In general, these types are very quiet and are perfect for offices, kitchens, and living rooms.
 If you need silence while you sleep, these can be good choices for the bedroom.
 Just be aware that some models may beep or make other sounds when powering up or shutting down.

-As we discussed above, high wattage units are necessary for heating large spaces.
+As we discussed above, high wattage units are necessary for heating a large space.
 Trying to accomplish the same with a smaller unit will require much longer run times and eat up more power over the course of the day.

-Another more precise way to determine if a unit is appropriate for your heating needs is to look at the BTUs.
+Another more precise way to determine if a unit is able to provide sufficient heat output is to look at the BTU output.

 BTUs, or British thermal units, are a way of measuring heat output in heating units.
-The higher the BTU, the more effective the unit will be at heating a large space.
+The higher the BTU output, the more effective the unit will be at heating a large space.